Autumnnus/spring-boot-starter-template/README.md

 To upload multiple images in a single call, use the `MediaStorageService#storeAll` API which enforces a batch size of 1–100 files and applies the same validation/variant pipeline to each item.

-### User Profile Photos
+### User Profile & Photos

 The `users` module stores the media manifest JSON directly on the `users.profile_photo_manifest` column.
-The `GET /api/v1/users/{id}` response now includes a `profilePhoto` object exposing public URLs for each variant.
+Each `UserResponse` now exposes the numeric `id`, audit timestamps, and a `profilePhoto` object with public URLs for every variant.

-Swagger exposes two new endpoints:

-- `POST /api/v1/users/{id}/profile-photo` (multipart form upload with `file` part) — creates or replaces the avatar.
+Swagger documents both administrative and self-service flows:

+- `/api/v1/users/{id}` endpoints remain available for elevated roles that manage other accounts.
+- `/api/v1/users/me` endpoints allow authenticated users to fetch and mutate their own profile without providing an id:
+  - `GET /api/v1/users/me` — retrieve your profile.
+  - `PUT /api/v1/users/me` — update your email/username.
+  - `POST /api/v1/users/me/profile-photo` — upload or replace your avatar (multipart `file`, PNG/JPEG ≤ 10 MB).
-- `DELETE /api/v1/users/{id}/profile-photo` — removes the avatar and deletes the backing S3 objects.
+  - `DELETE /api/v1/users/me/profile-photo` — remove your avatar and purge stored objects.

-Grant an access token, navigate to Swagger UI, and execute the upload endpoint by choosing an image file (PNG/JPEG ≤ 10 MB).
-The manifest is updated and older assets are cleaned up automatically.
+Once authorised in Swagger UI, select the self-service operations to update your profile—the backend extracts immutable identifiers directly from the JWT payload.

 ## 🔐 Security Model

 - **Authentication:** Incoming requests must carry a `Bearer <token>` header containing a JWT generated with the configured secret.
+- **Token payload:** Access and refresh tokens embed the immutable user id, email, username, and role claims so clients never need to submit those identifiers explicitly.
 - **Authorisation:**
   - RBAC checks rely on Spring Security's `@PreAuthorize`/`@PostAuthorize` annotations (e.g. `hasRole('ADMIN')`).
   - ABAC checks leverage helper beans such as `OwnershipGuard` for owner-scoped access (`@ownershipGuard.isOwner(#id)`).